Women in 1940s Spain: Employment

-In the 1940s, women compromised only 15% of workers in the industrial section and 23% in the service sector, which included domestic servants.
-A lack of jobs in the 1940s also led to male resentment against women, as these men believed that women were stealing their jobs and interfered with their right to work.
+In the 1940s, women comprised only 15% of workers in the industrial section and 23% in the service sector, which included domestic servants.
+A lack of jobs in the 1940s also led to widespread resentment against women, as some men believed that women were stealing their jobs and were interfering with their right to work.
 This often meant women were vulnerable to being paid less or accepting casual jobs.

 Women who did work were doubly burdened, as they were expected to main the home, take care of the children all the while doing their job outside the home.
-Married women with young children often had high results of absenteeism on full time jobs where she was expected to work 40 to 48 hours a week.
-Young, single, childless women had lower rates of absenteeism than their married counterparts with children.
-Successful married women in the workforce in 1940s, 1950s and 1960s were often blind to their own privilege, and they were often unsympathetic to other women with similar double burdens.
+Married women with young children often had to spend most of their time at working full-time jobs where she was expected to work 40 to 48 hours a week.
+Successful married women in the workforce in the 1940s, 1950s and 1960s were often blind to their own privilege, and they were often unsympathetic to other women with similar burdens.
 Women working outside the home in the 1940s were often demeaned and devalued by others in society, who were unsympathetic to their economic situation and tried to impose their beliefs that these women should be at home.

 One of the differences between nursing as an occupation in Spain and in Anglo-Saxon culture was Anglo-Saxon women's nursing had deep roots in the feminist movement.
-It lacked this in Spain, where nursing was viewed as a lower rung in the broader Spanish medical hierarchy.
+In Spain, nursing was viewed as a lower rung in the broader Spanish medical hierarchy.
 Even in the face of international programs like the Red Cross and visiting medical professionals from abroad, Spanish medicine resisted making its hierarchy and teaching practices less sexist.
 Men and women received different training for the same roles, be it being a midwife, nurse or medical practitioner.
-Training for women was focused on maintaining the woman's virtue and on her alleged inferior intellect.
+Training for women was focused on deference to male colleagues and on her supposed inferior intellect.
 In Francoist Spain, female nurses were treated as carers, while male nurses were treated as healers.
 This was a result of gender biases in teaching, and in gender biases around the concept of the scientific knowledge possessed by each gender and how it is expressed in a medical context.
 Caring was more centered around the home, while healing was done outside the home; this system comported with Spanish gender roles.

-Because midwives appeared to be so frequently involved in sharing knowledge about abortion and contraceptives and performing abortions, the male led scientific community in Spain tried to marginalize these women.
-Professionalization in medicine would help to further relegate the importance of midwives in Spain.
-Further attempts to dislodge midwives from the birthing process included accusing them of witchcraft and quackery, trying to make them appear unscientific.
-This was all part of a medical and eugenic science driven effort to reduce the number of abortions in Spain.